MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/endpoint-detection-response-mac-preview.md

 ### Verify you are running the correct version

-To get the latest version of the Microsoft Defender for Endpoint  for Mac, set the Microsoft AutoUpdate to “Fast Ring”.
+To get the latest version of the Microsoft Defender for Endpoint (Mac), set the Microsoft AutoUpdate to “Fast Ring”.
 To get “Microsoft AutoUpdate”, download it from [Release history for Microsoft AutoUpdate (MAU)](https://docs.microsoft.com/officeupdates/release-history-microsoft-autoupdate).

 To verify you are running the correct version, run `mdatp --health` on the device.